 We’ve seen companies that make parachutes for drones.
 Additional propellers reduce the possibility of a crash, such as the hexacopters that can lose one propeller without issue, two propellers and continue flying, and depending on which are lost, I think even three propellers can bring a hexacopter to the ground without catastrophic results.

 A balanced drone with no power to the propellers can soar to the ground.
 The propellers end up spinning backwards while the resistance of the motors causes enough drag to slow the descent.
 Some drones have taken this further, designing the propeller arms to make the entire drone spin like a propeller in the event of a fall.

 Related reading: Drone fall safety ideas

 A combination of multiple safety techniques can go a long way for drone safety.
-The future of drone flight being a big industry depends on it.
+General public acceptance of regular drone operations depends on it.

 In the end, all we want to do is fly our drones.
 Wouldn’t it be great to have fewer restrictions on where and when we can fly?

 Safety is the number one factor behind all of the drone laws.
 Safety for people on the ground and safety for people in the air.
 You are told to fly below 400 feet because helicopters fly at 500 feet.
 Don’t fly if you’ve been drinking and so on.
 These rules were designed assuming that a failure in the air will result in harm to a human.
 We can take measures to prevent said harm, but for today, the topic is what weight of drone is considered to be dangerous.